 If you find that your smoothie is too thin after blending, you can blend in frozen banana or other frozen fruit.
 Blending in ice is not the best way to thicken a smoothie because ice can water down the smoothie.

-- If the smoothie is too thick, blend in a little more almond milk (or your liquid of choice).
+- If the smoothie is too thick, blend in a little more milk (or your liquid of choice).